10 Reasons A Credit Union Car Loan is Better than a PCP Agreement

 As part of a PCP agreement, there is usually a restriction on how much mileage you put on the car.
 Going over the agreed maximum mileage can affect the final value of the car and end up costing you more money.

-The credit union have no interest in how much driving you do in your own car (they only care that you drive safely)!
+The credit union has no interest in how much driving you do in your own car (they only care that you drive safely)!

 PCP providers often insist you have the car serviced on a strict schedule by someone in the official dealer network.
 If you come to the end of your term and you’ve either missed a scheduled service or had it done anywhere other than one of their specified locations it could end up costing you a fortune.

-The credit union just hope you drive safely and look after your car so you can get the most value out of it.
+The credit union just hopes you drive safely and looks after your car so you can get the most value out of it.